wallacepck/tp/docs/UserGuide.md

 Basic features:
-1. Menu Bar: A top menu bar which provides access to various functions within AcademySource.
+1. Menu Bar: A top menu bar that provides access to various functions within AcademySource.
 2. Command Box: An input with a placeholder "Enter Command Here..." to enter commands into.
 3. Result Display: A rectangular display box to display success message upon successful command execution, or error message upon failure.
-4. Side Navigation: Buttons to navigate between Modules and Contacts tab.
-Press the buttons or the `Tab` key to navigate between both.
+4. Side Navigation: Buttons to navigate between the Modules and Contacts tab.
+Press their buttons or the `Tab` key to navigate between the two tabs.

 Modules Page:
 1. Module Folder: A folder that stores contacts of a module code.